 - 8.1 A student is required to take 120 or more credits of courses as stipulated in the student's programme curriculum before graduation. - 8.2 The normal study load of a full-time first year student should be 15 in a term and the maximum study load should be 30 credits in an academic year.
 Nevertheless, the Programme Director/Head of Department concerned can grant instant approval to a student to exceed the maximum study limit by 1 credit.
 Moreover, a first year student who has failed course(s) may take extra credits to make up the number of credits of the failed course(s) in the summer term in the first year with special approval from the Programme Director/Head of Department concerned.
 The extra credits shall be limited to six and will not be counted in the maximum study load of the following year. - 8.3 The normal study load of a second year or above full-time student in a term should be in the range of 15 to 18 credits and the maximum study load in an academic year should be 33 credits.
+The maximum study load for a second year or above full-time student approved to take double Majors is 36 credits in an academic year.
 Nevertheless, the Programme Director/Head of Department concerned can grant instant approval to students to exceed the maximum study limit by 1 credit.
-In exceptional circumstances, approval can be granted by the Dean^(Note 6) concerned for a student to take an extra course of 3 credits in excess of the maximum study load in an academic year upon recommendation of the Programme Director/Head of Department concerned.
+In exceptional circumstances, approval can be granted by the Programme Director/Head of Department concerned for a student to take an extra course of 3 credits in excess of the maximum study load in an academic year upon recommendation of the academic adviser concerned. - 8.4 A final year student who is not on academic probation may take a maximum study load of 39 credits in the academic year concerned, 18 credits in the first term and 21 credits in the second term, subject to the approval by the Programme Director/Head of Department concerned upon recommendation of the academic adviser concerned.
+Exceptions to the maximum study load in the first term can, however, be granted by the Programme Director/Head of Department concerned on a case-by-case basis with a view to facilitating the student concerned to graduate not beyond the normal study period. - 8.5 A part-time student will take no more than 11 credits in a term. - 8.6 A student can take optional summer term courses, and the maximum study load in a summer term is two courses or six credits.
+Credits of courses taken in summer term(s), if any, are counted in the maximum study load for the academic year or in the next academic year as appropriate. - 8.7 In exceptional circumstances, approval can be granted by the Programme Director/Head of Department concerned for a student to take up to two courses in a summer term with payment upon recommendation of the academic adviser concerned.
+Notwithstanding Regulation 8.6, credits of paid courses in summer term(s), if any, will not be counted in the maximum study load for the academic year or in the next academic year.
+[This stipulation applies to students admitted in 2013-14 or after.]